 Post workout soreness can be a real bummer and can slow your fitness journey down.
 A lot of beginners actually fall out of their routine due to DOMS.
 But you can work around DOMS, with a little bit of preparation and some motivation!

-How have you dealt with muscle soreness after a gruelling workout?
+How have you dealt with muscle soreness after a grueling workout?
 Let us know in the comments below.